Saturday, March 4, 2017

 RACE CATEGORIES AND COSTS

-The 2016 course measures at 7.0 miles and is laid out as shown on the map below:
+The 2016 course measured at 7.0 miles and was laid out as shown on the map below.
+Details of the 2017 course will be released in the weeks before the race.

-A bit more than half the distance, but all of the fun!
+A bit more than half the distance of the Humdinger, but all of the fun!
 Not sure you’re up to the full Humdinger challenge?
 No problem!
-We have created the HALF-DINGER with you in mind.
-This course incorporates all the features that make the Humdinger great, without the ‘hard-core’ race distance.
-Flatter and shorter and ‘doable’ by anyone that puts their mind to it.
-Want to have fun in the ice, mud, water, fire, etc with a lesser degree of suffering?
-The Half-Dinger is the race for you.
+We created the Dinger Lite with you in mind.
+This course incorporates all the features that make the Humdinger great, without the ‘hard-core’ race distance and climbs.
+Flatter and shorter and more ‘doable’ by anyone that puts their mind to it.
+Want to have fun in the ice, mud, water, etc with a lesser degree of suffering?
+The Dinger Lite is the race for you.

-The 2016 course measures at 4.7 miles and is laid out as shown on the map below:
+The 2016 course measured at 4.7 miles and was laid out as shown on the map below.
+Details of the 2017 course will be released in the weeks before the race.

-As we did in 2015, the Double-Dinger will offer two loops of the Humdinger hillside trails (in reverse this time!).
-Expect 12.2 miles of the same happiness found in the Humdinger with an extra dose of suffering!
-There will be a 3:00pm cut-off time (5 hours) for the Double.
+The Dinger Plus offers two loops of the Humdinger hillside trails.
+Expect 12.2 miles (+/-) of the same happiness found in the Humdinger with an extra dose of suffering!
+There will be a 3:00pm cut-off time (5 hours) for the Dinger Plus.

-The 2016 course measures at 12.2 miles and is laid out as shown in the map below:
+The 2016 course measured at 12.2 miles and was laid out as shown in the map below.
+Details of the 2017 course will be released in the weeks before the race.

 Prefer your mapping in a more interactive format?
 The Humdinger 2016 mapping is now available in .kml format by clicking here.